Hotel Métropole, Brussels: 20th century

-In the 20th century, the hotel was enlarged by successive annexations of neighbouring buildings to occupy almost the entire block between the Place de Brouckère, the Rue Fossé aux Loups/Wolvengracht, the Rue Neuve/Nieuwstraat, and the Northern Passage glazed shopping arcade, and split by the Impasse du Cheval/Paardgang.
+In the 20th century, the hotel was enlarged by successive annexations of neighbouring buildings to occupy almost the entire block between the Place de Brouckère, the Rue Fossé aux Loups/Wolvengracht, the Rue Neuve/Nieuwstraat, and the Northern Gallery glazed shopping arcade, and split by the Impasse du Cheval/Paardgang.
 The most remarkable extension was that of the 3000-seater Métropole Cinema, carried out in Art Deco style by the architect Adrien Blomme and inaugurated in 1932, which included a projection room, a tavern, shops, a disco La Frégate and two floors of supplementary hotel rooms with a patio above the cinema.

 The Hotel Métropole is famous for having hosted numerous national and international events, including the first Solvay Conference on Physics and on Chemistry in 1911, which brought together personalities such as Einstein, Marie Curie and Henri Poincaré.
-Moreover, it is the birthplace of the Black Russian cocktail, which was created in 1949 by the barman Gustave Tops for the United States ambassador to Luxembourg, Perle Mesta.
+Moreover, it is the birthplace of the Black Russian cocktail, which was created in 1949 by the barman Gustave Tops for the U.S. ambassador to Luxembourg, Perle Mesta.

 During the Second World War's occupation of Belgium, the Hotel Métropole was requisitioned by the Germans forces, then for a year by the Allied Forces.
 After the war, the hotel experienced another golden era.
 Great statesmen, artists and entertainers visiting Brussels all stayed at the hotel: Eisenhower, the General De Gaulle, the Shah, Jacques Brel, Maurice Chevalier, to name a few.
 Toots Thielemans made his debut in the jazz orchestra that played in the Café Métropole.
 Annie Cordy also had her own suite in the hotel.

 In the second half of the 20th century, the hotel underwent more renovation works.
 In 1985, Le Bar 19ème and the restaurant L'Alban Chambon were opened.
 Ten years later, the hotel celebrated its centenary.

 21st century

-Since 28 February 2002, the hotel's facade and ground floor, as well as the Belle Époque elevator and ironwork, have been protected by the Monuments and Sites Directorate of the Brussels-Capital Region.
+On 28 February 2002, the hotel's façade and ground floor, as well as the Belle Époque lift and ironwork, were protected by the Monuments and Sites Directorate of the Brussels-Capital Region.
 That same year, the restaurant was completely renovated giving it an Italian Baroque décor.